AHamamd150/Multi-Scale-Transformer-encoder/README.md

 # Multi-Scale Cross-Attention Transformer Encoder for Event Calssification

- &emsp; Transformer encoder model that incorporate different scale information via multi-modal network with self and cross-attention layers.
-The packge based on [arXiv:XXXX [hep-ph]](https://arxiv.org/abs/XXX).
-The current version of the package is very geeneric and span  three configurations  as the following:
+ &emsp; A Transformer encoder model that incorporates different scale information via a multi-modal network with self and cross-attention layers.
+The package is based on arXiv:XXXX [hep-ph].
+The current version of the package is very generic and spans three configurations as follows:

- * model_1: Transformer model with single input and self-attention heads.
+ *Model_1: Transformer model with a single input and self-attention heads.

- * model_2: Transformer model with three inputs, each input followed by transformer layers with self-attention heads and the output is fed to transformer layers with cross-attneion heads.
+*Model_2: Transformer model with three inputs; each input is followed by transformer layers with self-attention heads, and the output is fed to transformer layers with cross-attention heads.

- * model_3: Transformer model with two inputs, each followed by transformer layers with self-attneion heads and the output is fed to transformer layers with cross-attention heads.
+*Model_3: Transformer model with two inputs; each input is followed by transformer layers with self-attention heads, and the output is fed to transformer layers with cross-attention heads.
  __________
 ## $~~~~~~~~~~~$  Table of content